-Please fill out the following form to request a Career Ambassador for an event and email it to:
+Please fill out the following form to request a Career Ambassador for an event and email it to ease fill out the following form to request a Career Ambassador for an event and email it to -- -- --

-Organization name Event date Event location: Include physical address, building name and room number.
-Event start time: Include cleanup time.
-Event end time Event set-up start time Expected number of attendees Composition of attendees: Describe attendees based on demographics, major, etc. End goal of attendees: Networking, internship, job, etc. Other companies/industry representatives attending/ presenting: List the other companies who will be showcasing their business/presenting at this event.
-Event setup: Is there a booth?
+Organization Name Event Date Event Location: Include physical address, building name and room number.
+Event Start Time: Include cleanup time.
+Event End Time Event Set-up Start Time Expected Number of Attendees Composition of Attendees: Describe attendees based on demographics, major, etc. End Goal of Attendees: Networking, internship, job, etc. Other Companies/Industry Representatives Attending/ Presenting: List the other companies who will be showcasing their business/presenting at this event.
+Event Setup: Is there a booth?
 Is this a panel discussion, one-on-one discussion, round-table discussion?
 What will be provided: Food?
 Table (including length), chairs, table cloth?
 Is there room to setup a SMUD display (8.5' x 8.5' x 2' deep)?
 What audio visual equipment is available?
-Number of speakers/representatives requested: What's the minimum or maximum number?
-Disciplines requested: i.e. civil engineer, power systems, mechanical engineer, IT, telecom, business, etc. Registration process: What is the process to register?
+Number of Speakers/Representatives Requested: What's the minimum or maximum number?
+Disciplines Requested: i.e. Civil Engineer, Power Systems, Mechanical Engineer, IT, Telecom, Business, etc. Registration Process: What is the process to register?
 Include link to registration website.
-Registration deadline: When does all registration information need to be submitted?
+Registration Deadline: When does all registration information need to be submitted?
 Does payment need to accompany registration?
 Do all attendees need to be identified at time of registration?
 Cost: What's the cost for an organization to participate?

-Logistics of your classroom visit
+Logistics of your Classroom Visit